gdiet/backup/README.md

 Notes:

 * On Linux, mount the dedup file system to an existing (empty, writable) directory.
-* On Linux, unmount using `umount` only, don't stop the process.

 ### Mount The File System Read-Only